 However, even moving my right foot from the footpeg to the brake pedal was difficult because of the wind pressure.

-I eased the brakes on gently because the tyres only have light contact with the road at that speed as every ripple on the surface will lifts them slightly off the ground.
+I eased the brakes on gently because the tyres only have light contact with the road at that speed as every ripple on the surface lifts them slightly off the ground.

 Touch the brakes too hard and you may get instant lock-up!
 I also made sure to match engine speed when gearing down to avoid a rear-wheel lock-up.